dsahay95/titanic_survivor_prediction_model/README.md

 # titanic_survivor_prediction_model
-Titanic - Machine Learning from Disaster: Predicting survival on the Titanic
+Titanic - Machine Learning from Disaster: Predicting Survival on the Titanic